EMDR Therapy

 What is EMDR Therapy

-Eye Movement Desensitization and Reprocessing, or EMDR, is a therapy that helps your brain process experiences that haven’t fully resolved.
+Eye Movement Desensitization and Reprocessing, or EMDR, is an evidence-based therapy that helps the brain process experiences that have not been fully resolved.

 EMDR therapy session in Alpharetta, GA at Origins Holistic Psychotherapy.
 Somatic and trauma-informed EMDR treatment available in Georgia, Florida, and South Carolina.